Making your Brand Pop!

 Pop-ups offer one-off experiences that give customers a sense of urgency and importance.
 Many stores market their pop-ups by limiting the number of guests allowed inside.

-Pop-up locations on average see 35 percent increase of sales from when the doors open to six months after they close.
+Pop-up locations on average see a 35-percent increase in sales from when the doors open to six months after they close.
 Fifty percent of stores see a social media brand awareness spike.
 The shops or stations create a space where retailers can tell their brand story and highlight new products.

 Yet pop-up stores also only have a short amount of time to make their mark.
 Most stores are only open for a limited time, so there is little margin for error.